Eberstadt Stalactite Cave

 The Eberstadt Stalactite Cave (or Eberstadter Tropfsteinhöhle) is a German show cave located in Bauland at the transition of Southeastern Odenwald forest in the North of Baden-Württemberg.
 It is near Eberstadt, a District of Buchen, around 70 km east of Heidelberg and 100 km north of Stuttgart.
 The cave is around 600 m long, lies 341 m above sea level and is estimated to be 3 to 5 million years old.
 It was discovered in December 1971 after blasting operations in a Muschelkalk quarry, and opened to the public in 1973.
 Since then it has been used as a show cave and is one of the attractions of the "Geo-Nature park Bergstrasse-Odenwald".

 The cave entrance is angled several times and in some instances only 1.5 m high, and has halls up to 6 m high.
-It lies in the lower Muschelkalk and contains rich stalactite ornaments such as slender and cone-like stalagmites and sinterflags, sinterterraces and crystals.
+It lies in the lower Muschelkalk and contains rich stalactite ornaments such as slender and cone-like stalagmites and sinter flags, sinter terraces and crystals.
 As the cave was closed after its discovery and guided tours have only used electric light, the dripstones have been preserved are mostly still chalk-white; this is in contrast to older German show caves in where candles and torches were used which lead to the blackened of stones.
 The Eberstadter Tropfsteinhöhle is thought to be one of the most beautiful show caves in Germany.